Harsger/ROOTpostprocessing/README.txt

  of resulting correlations

- either the correlation is plotted as 2D-histogram (via option HIST) or as graph (via option GRAPH, default) if 'skip' (without quotes) is specified additionally the plot is not saved if only 'skip' (without quotes) is specified no canvas is shown if 'DIFF' (without quotes) is specified instead of 'HIST' or 'GRAPH' a difference-histogram is filled with data2-data1, only if also
+ either the correlation is plotted as 2D-histogram (via option HIST) or as scatter-plot (via option GRAPH, default)

+ if 'skip' (without quotes) is specified additionally the plot is not saved if only 'skip' (without quotes) is specified no canvas is shown

- <diffBining>, <diffHigh> and <diffBining> is specified
- (either as arguements or in the parameter-file)
+ if 'DIFF' or 'RATIO' (both without quotes) is specified a difference- or ratio-histogram is filled with data2-data1 or data2/data1 (Y-values, respectively), both only if also <binning>, <low> and <high> is specified (either as arguements or in the parameter-file)

+ low and high values define correlation-histogram range and which values are plotted in correlation-graph the divisions specifiy the correlation-histogram-binning (default=2000)

+ <maxDistance> is the allowed difference of the X-values between the graphs
+ without specification only X-value-combinations which match exactly are used if multiple values match no data is written, instead an error is given this can be omitted by specifying the value negative (same effect as USEFIRSTOCCURENCE in parameter-file)

  <intervalList> can contain any number of intervals (specified as [low,high])
  separated by spaces, which define the allowed X-values from the source-data

- low and high values define correlation-histogram range and which values are plotted in correlation-graph the divisions specifiy the correlation-histogram-binning (default=2000)

- <maxDifference> is the allowed difference of the X-values between the graphs
- without specification only X-value-combinations which match exactly are used if multiple values match no data is written, instead an error is given this can be omitted by specifying the value negative (same effect as USEFIRSTOCCURENCE in parameter-file)

  additional options in parameter-file :
 MAXDISTANCE <maxDistance>
 USEFIRSTOCCURENCE
  if multiple X-values match the first occurence in the second graph will be used
-DIFFERENCES <diffLow> <diffHigh> <diffBining>
+DIFFERENCES <low> <high> <binning>
+RATIOS      <low> <high> <binning>
 INTERVAL <lowLimit> <highLimit>
  can be specified multiple times only graph points with X-values within <lowLimit> and <highLimit>